sieve-community/examples/visual_qa/florence-2/README.md

 - **Object Segmentation**: Text promptable segmentation of objects in image.

 ## Pricing
-This function is hosted on an L4 GPU and is billed at a compute-based pay-as-you rate of $1.25/hr.
+This function is hosted on an L4 GPU and is billed at a compute-based pay-as-you-go rate of $1.25/hr.
 You can find more information about compute pricing on Sieve [here](https://www.sievedata.com/pricing).

 ## Parameters

 - `image`: A sieve.File pointing to an image to perform QA tasks.
-- `task_prompt`: A string that decides what task Florence-2 should perform.
+- `task_prompt`: A string representing task Florence-2 should perform.
 For more information on the options, click [here](#task-prompt).
 - `text_input`: An optional string that supplies an additional text prompt.
 This is only applicable for certain tasks, including `<CAPTION_TO_PHRASE_GROUNDING>`, `<REFERRING_EXPRESSION_SEGMENTATION>`, `<OPEN_VOCABULARY_DETECTION>`, `<REGION_TO_CATEGORY>`, `<REGION_TO_SEGMENTATION>`, and `<REGION_TO_DESCRIPTION>`.
 Other tasks will throw an error.
 For more info on proper usage, click [here](#text-input)
 - `debug_visualization`: A boolean flag that, when set to true, enables the visualization of outputs on the source image for debugging purposes.
 Only works for tasks that output bounding boxes.